voger/qXMPPconsole/readme.md

 # qXMPPconsole

 qXMPPconsole is a browser based XMPP console.
 It is writen with the purpose to aid in learning the XMPP protocol.
-So far it is tested only over websockets and connecting to localhost.
+So far it is tested only over websockets and connected to a ejabberd docker image running on localhost.
 Comments, issues, pull requests are welcome.

 The application is a single static web page and looks like this